simonw/datasette/docs/sql_queries.rst

 For the above example, that URL would be::

     /sf-trees/just_species

+You can optionally include ``"title"`` and ``"description"`` keys to show a title and description on the canned query page.
+As with regular table metadata you can alternatively specify ``"description_html"`` to have your description rendered as HTML (rather than having HTML special characters escaped).

 Canned queries support named parameters, so if you include those in the SQL you will then be able to enter them using the form fields on the canned query page